-Futures brokers let you buy and sell on-exchange futures contracts on indices, commodities or currencies for a set price at a set date in the future.
+Futures brokers provide direct market access to futures exchanges so that their clients can trade futures contracts.
+When trading futures, traders buy and sell futures contracts that give them the obligation to buy or sell a set amount of a specific asset at a specific date in the future.
 We have ranked, compared and reviewed some of the best futures brokers in the UK to help you choose the most appropriate account for your trading strategy.

 Saxo Markets: Best futures trading platform 2022